Xjectro/nuxt-starter/README.md

 bun run format
 ```

-### Project Structure
+### 🗂 Project Structure

-- `pages/`: Nuxt 3 pages for routing.
+- 📄 `pages/`: Nuxt 3 pages for routing.
-- `components/`: Vue components for the application.
+- 🧩 `components/`: Vue components for the application.
-- `server/`: API and middlewares.
+- 🛠 `server/`: API and middlewares.
-- `store/`: Pinia stores for state management.
+- 🗃 `store/`: Pinia stores for state management.

+### 📜 License
+This project is licensed under the MIT License.